-- 55. The issue is complicated by the fact that prevailing Internet pricing model, which is one-sided, with only the end-user of the internet access service pays to TSP, while on the other side the content provider is able to earn revenue from both sides i.e., from advertiser or from customer in the form of subscription revenue and has full flexibility to maximize their revenue due to two sided revenue model. - traffic drivers.
+- 55. The issue is complicated by the fact that prevailing Internet pricing model, which is onesided, with only the end-user of the internet access service pays to TSP, while on the other side the content provider is able to earn revenue from both sides i.e., from advertiser or from customer in the form of subscription revenue and has full flexibility to maximize their revenue due to two sided revenue model. - 56.
+High-speed internet has led to OTTs and video streaming applications becoming primary traffic drivers.
 Despite negligible incremental revenue, TSPs are required to be compliant with exponential and evolving QoS requirements of increased traffic requirement.
 The QoS norms are once again under review and the Authority is proposing to further tighten the QoS requirements and the only way for TSPs to continually meet these requirements is by making more and more investments in spectrum and networks without any proportionate revenue from the customers which leaves the TSPs to demand a fair share from OTT revenue.
 Further, the requirements around Net Neutrality also compel the TSPs to keep investing to ensure that these capacity guzzling applications also get same priority on networks as generally available internet, however, this situation is not sustainable and needs to change very soon in case we wish to continue providing the highest quality of services to all customers at all times.
 There is a need to add additional revenue stream for TSPs as they do not have much opportunity to generate extra revenue from consumers. - 57.
 The content providers are making massive revenue in India and would only gain from the robustness and proliferation of broadband networks, even more than the TSPs, as is being suggested by the data.
 The revenue growth of big three tech companies in India, vis a vis Indian TSPs has been massive.

-Source: Statista data4 and TRAI published data
+Source: Statista data and TRAI published data